saikatHi6/ConceptDoc/interview/Automation/Testing.md

 ## What Is Temporal Cohesion?
 Temporal cohesion refers to a circumstance in which a module comprises tasks that are related because they must be completed within the same time frame.

+## What Are the Types of Polymorphism?
+Different types of polymorphism are:

+**Ad-hoc Polymorphism:** This allows a function to behave differently based on the type of arguments passed to it.
+Function overloading is a common example of ad-hoc polymorphism.
+**Parametric Polymorphism:** This enables the creation of generic functions that can operate on values of any type, regardless of their specific types.
+It is often implemented in languages that support generics, like Java and C#.
+Subtyping Polymorphism: Also known as inclusion polymorphism, this allows functions or methods to work with objects of a superclass and its subclasses.
+It is commonly seen in inheritance hierarchies in object-oriented programming.
+**Row Polymorphism:** This type deals with operations that affect specific sections of a data structure, such as a row in a database.
+It is particularly useful in databases and data manipulation languages.
+**Polytism:** This involves creating algorithms with types that can be specified as parameters when the algorithm is instantiated.
+It is a more advanced form of polymorphism, allowing for greater flexibility in algorithm design.